Razat-s/optimization/README.md

 # optimization
-Following are the assignments of Optimization course EE5327
+Following are the assignments of Optimization course EE5327 in IIT Hyderabad

 ## ADAM - Optimization :
 The ADAM optimization directory has the implementation of various gradient optimization techniques implemented in python using only numpy.